 Q: What equipment do I need?

-A: Whistle, Black Pants (dress pants preferred with a belt), Black Running Shoes, Rule Book & Referee Jersey (supplied when you take the clinic).
+A: Whistle (MUST be FOX 40 Pealess), Black Pants (dress pants preferred with a belt), Black Running Shoes, Rule Book & Referee Jersey (supplied when you take the clinic).

 Q: Who do I contact for more information?